-The shoulder is expected to occur before minimum make up torque.
-It should shoulder before it reaches 80% of the minimum make up torque to achieve proper delta torque.
+The shoulder is expected to occur between the minimum and maximum shoulder torque under normal conditions.
 Under no circumstances should the shoulder occur above the minimum makeup torque.
-Under no circumstances shall a connection have a no shoulder or a zero torque shoulder.
-The connections should be broken out, cleaned and inspected in order to determine if it should be re-run or laid out.
-Generally most high shoulders are from improper slack off.
-In the instance of an abnormal shoulder, check that the coupling has not turned and is in the proper position by triangle stamp.
+Under no circumstances shall a connection have a no shoulder.
+The connections should be broken out, cleaned and inspected in order to determine if it should be re-run or layed out.
+If a shoulder is below the minimum by more than 20% check that the coupling is in the proper position by triangle stamp.
+(The current min shoulder torque was determined by running BOL2000 in May in Houston at 95 degrees Fahrenheit.)